thanos-io/thanos/docs/components/compact.md

       --s3.encrypt-sse         Whether to use Server Side Encryption --sync-delay=30m         Minimum age of fresh (non-compacted) blocks before they are being processed.
+      --retention.resolution-raw=0d
+                               How long to retain raw samples in bucket.
+0d - disables this retention
+      --retention.resolution-5m=0d
-      --retention.default=0d   How long to retain samples in bucket.
-0d - disables retention
+                               How long to retain samples of resolution 1 (5 minutes) in bucket.
+0d - disables this retention --retention.resolution-1h=0d
-  -w, --wait                   Do not exit after all compactions have been
-                               processed and wait for new work.
+                               How long to retain samples of resolution 2 (1 hour) in bucket.
+0d - disables this retention -w, --wait                   Do not exit after all compactions have been processed and wait for new work.